Izumi Kato and Bosco Sodi: 黙: SPEAKING IN SILENCE

 The two-person exhibition 黙: SPEAKING IN SILENCE at Kyoto’s historic Ryosokuin Zen Temple marks the first collaboration between Japanese artist Izumi Kato and Mexican artist Bosco Sodi, co-curated by the artists themselves after 15 years of friendship and creative dialogue.

-Despite their distinct geographical and artistic backgrounds, both Sodi and Kato draw upon deeply rooted cultural practices that explore common themes of death, nature, and primal beliefs.
+Despite their distinct geographical and artistic backgrounds, Kato and Sodi both draw on deeply rooted cultural practices, exploring shared themes of death, nature, and primal beliefs.

 Kato lives and works between Tokyo and Hong Kong.
 The artist animates paintings, sculptures and installations with figures that inhabit a liminal space between the physical and spiritual realms.Gathering material from his surroundings, Kato combines painting with stitching, knotting and carving – skills that as an avid fisherman he uses regularly – to create sculptures and installations made from textiles, wood and stone.